-The Friedman Brain Institute's Commitment to a Safe Work Environment
+The Friedman Brain Institute's Commitment to a Healthy Work Environment

-The Friedman Brain Institute and the Nash Family Department of Neuroscience has instituted a zero-tolerance policy for harassment of any sort.
+The Friedman Brain Institute and the Nash Family Department of Neuroscience have instituted a zero-tolerance policy for harassment of any sort.
 We encourage people of all genders and ranks to notify the leadership of any misconduct.
 Knowing that this may be difficult for some, this form is anonymous.
 If you wish to receive a response to any of your comments, please send us your name and email address here.